storyfeet/dugi_bialan/content/from_toki_pona.md

     Toki Pona can be vague, choosing to give less information that you naturally would in English, ("soweli" is just animal not cat/dog/cow), though extra detail can be added if needed, but sometimes the ambiguity was too much for me.

     - "mi pana e tomo tawa sina": Is that "I give you my house" or "I give your car"?
-    - "ona li moku" Does he eat? or is he food?
+    - "ona li moku" Do they eat? or are they food?

     I'm happy with the vagueness, but the ambiguity was too much.